dagger/dagger/docs/guides/1238-project-file-organization.md

 ### Summary

 Consider the root module as the URL to access the root of your project.
-Any subfolder inside this module needs to have Cue files with a package name equivalent to the dirname.
-The filename inside each folder is not important, the package name is:
+Any subfolder inside this module needs to have CUE files with a package name equivalent to the directory name.
+File names inside each directory are not important, the package name is:

 ```console
 $  ls